 The Manchester Guardian was founded in 1821 with a morally upstanding manifesto to guide its editorial.
 The paper will “zealously enforce the principles of civil and religious Liberty,” and, according to the owner, John Edward Taylor, “warmly advocate the cause of Reform; [and] will endeavour to assist in the diffusion of just principles of Political Economy.”

-Shame that it is now simply the Guardian and no longer associated with Manchester.
+Shame that it is now simply the rather second-rate and unreadable Guardian and no longer associated with Manchester.

 Other newspaper owners just wanted to make money.
 They did so, handsomely.
 Alfred Harmsworth established the Daily Mirror and Daily Mail, and later bought The Times.
 No wonder he died of a peculiar mixture of megalomania and acute paranoia, claiming (rightly, it turned out) that the enemy in the Great War had poisoned his ice-cream.